Baby Teething Toys

 - Teething can begin as early as 3 months old or as late as 14 months old, depending on family history and genetics.

-- When your infant begins teething and which teeth develop first is determined by family history and genetics.
+- Family history and genetics determine when your infant begins teething and which teeth develop first.

 - Chewing and biting are both crucial steps in the teeth-cutting process.
 Chewing aids in the proper emergence of teeth.